 A missing white paper depicts a rudderless project.
-The team could be pursuing goals detached from its target market.
+As a result, the team could be pursuing goals detached from its target market.

 12. Plagiarized White Paper

 Plagiarism is the height of intellectual dishonesty.
-It portrays a lack of understanding of the technology’s working and the reasons for using solutions chosen.
-Regardless of who does it, it paints the organization in a bad light.
+It portrays a lack of understanding of the technology’s working and the reasons for using the solutions chosen.
+Regardless of who does it, it paints the organization badly.
 It reeks of incompetence through and through.

 13. No Technical Details

 In addition to illustrating the team’s vision, the white paper should also lay bare some technical assertions demonstrating their capacity to actualize it.
-Granted, the technical details will change with time; however, it’s unreasonable to cut out all technical details.
-Lack of a technical outline implies the absence of technical members on the team during the ICO.
+Granted, the technical details will change with time; however, cutting out all technical information is unreasonable.
+The lack of a technical outline implies the absence of technical members on the team during the ICO.

 14. No Timeline

 Any team without a timeline is directionless.
-Providing investors with the product iterations raises hope in the project.
+Providing investors with product iterations raises hope for the project.
 Providing project iterations raises investors’ expectations.
 These expectations increase the team’s accountability.

 The Market & Hype

 Crucial as marketing may be to the business, it shouldn’t overshadow the actual product building.
 Publicity campaigns shilling a coin are an obvious red flag.
-Such indicate underhand schemes behind the scenes.
+Such indicates underhand schemes behind the scenes.

 The crypto space is crawling with projects that are more of hot air than substance.
 Over-hyped projects target those with limited technical know-how or are quickly sold on blindly promoting coins.
 Consequently, the coins skyrocket without a solid reason.
-One needs to carefully evaluate the basis for a coin’s rise in value.
+Therefore, one must carefully evaluate the basis for a coin’s rise in value.
 If it’s because of increased hype, then instability is on the horizon.